Real-Time Learning of Predictive Dynamic Obstacle Models for Robotic Motion Planning: Preliminaries

 Given a target rank $r$, define the projection map $\Pi_r$ onto the set of rank-$\le r$ matrices as

 where $H=U\Sigma V^\top$ is the SVD and $\Sigma_r$ is created by keeping the top $r$ singular values in $\Sigma$ while setting the rest to zero.
-The closed-form solution of~\eqref{eq:Pi_r} is a direct consequence of Eckart–Young–Mirsky theorem, see e.g.~\cite{eckart1936approximation}.
+The closed-form solution of~\eqref{eq:Pi_r} is a direct consequence of Eckart–Young–Mirsky theorem ~\cite{eckart1936approximation}.
 Similarly, we define the projection map $\Pi_{\mathsf H}$ onto the set of Hankel matrices as

 Interestingly, the optimization problem~\eqref{eq:Pi_Hankel} has a closed-form solution which can be calculated by replacing the members of each anti-diagonal of $M$ with their average.
 The procedure is as follows: decompose $M$ into $L$ by $N-L+1$ blocks similarly to the Hankel matrix\footnote{Note that each block is a column vector with $n_x$ rows similarly to Eq.~\eqref{eq:hankel}}.
 And denote by $M_{i,j}$ the $ij$th block.
 For each anti-diagonal offset $d=0,\ldots,N-1$, define: